jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

+First of all, log into the VM for which the wait condition timed out.

+We already covered this part earlier.

-First of all, log into the VM for which the wait condition timed out (you can figure out which VM to look at using the debugging tools we already mentioned) and look at `/var/log/cloud-init-output.log`.
-If you are lucky this will already contain useful information that shows you exactly what the problem is.
+On that machine, take a look at `/var/log/cloud-init-output.log`.

+If you are lucky this log will already contain useful information that shows you exactly what the problem is.

 -->